-§ 32.1-371.
+Section 2.
 Recognition of Emergency Medical Services Personnel Licensure Interstate Compact.

-The Recognition of Emergency Medical Services Personnel Licensure Interstate Compact is hereby enacted into law and entered into with all jurisdictions legally joining therein in the form substantially as follows:
+The Recognition of Emergency Medical Services Personnel Licensure Interstate Compact is enacted into law and entered into by the Commonwealth of Pennsylvania with all other states legally joining in the compact in the form substantially as follows: